mebaysan/donation-app/README.md

 *Image above is example of one of the pre-built apps that are used this project.
 In the future, the frontend repository will be open-source.

-# Core Django Settings

-I seperate the prod and dev environments. [config_prod.py](./settings/config_prod.py) file is being used for prod environments and [config_prod.py](./settings/config_dev.py) for dev environments.
-We need to implement the lines in [settings.py](./settings/settings.py) file to use these seperated environments.

 # For Development

 You can use [dev-postgres.sh](scripts/dev-postgres.sh) to create a development database.